 For serious photo work, inkjet is the right choice.
 A printer or a professional photo lab can make rich colours.
 They can show fine details too.
 Laser printers can’t match this quality.
 This matters for portraits, weddings, and artwork where quality must be perfect.

-Creative and Color-Critical Work
+Creative and Colour-Critical Work

 Final Verdict: Can Laser Printers Print Photos?